sharmi-panda/sharmi-panda/README.md

 ###  Tech Stack & Tools

-The languages, frameworks, and tools I use to bring ideas to life:
+The languages, frameworks, and tools I use to bring ideas to life

 <p align="left">
   <!-- AI, ML, & Data -->